amarkkk/figma-variable-import-export/README.md

 - Color values use hex format (#RRGGBB)
 - Number values are plain decimals
 - Aliases appear as `[ALIAS]` and cannot be edited

+**Note:** The CSV includes metadata columns (collectionId, collectionName, variableType) that shouldn't be edited but are necessary for the plugin to work correctly.
+Only edit the mode value columns.

 ### Tips